RecentRichRail/flask-custom-bookmark-search/README.md

 Contributions are welcome!
 If you'd like to contribute to this project, please follow these guidelines:

 - Fork the repository and create your branch from `main`.
-- Make your changes and ensure the code style follows PEP 8 guidelines.
 - Write tests for any new features or changes you make.
 - Submit a pull request with a detailed description of your changes.